Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-9.md

 \end{array}
 $$

 Yes, this question is referring to the awful **ECB** encryption mode (Construction 8.1).
-Describe an attack that efficiently recovers all of s using access to ecboracle.
+Describe an attack that efficiently recovers all of s using access to ECBORACLE.
 Assume that if the length of $m\|s$ is not a multiple of the blocklength, then ECB mode will pad it with null bytes.
 >Hint: By varying the length ofm, you can control where the block-division boundaries are in $s$.

-(b) Now suppose you have access to a CBC encryption oracle, where you can control the IV that is used:
+- (b) Now suppose you have access to a CBC encryption oracle, where you can control the IV that is used:

 $$
 \def\arraystretch{1.5}